MicrosoftDocs/azure-devops-docs/release-notes/2020/sprint-175-update.md

 # Scale-set agents is now generally available

 In the past couple of months, we released the scale-set agents for preview.
-And we're now excited to announce its generally availability.
+And we're now excited to announce its general availability.

 Check out the [Features](#features) list below for details.